NeerT99/InstagramAutomation/README.md

 # InstagramAutomation
 The goal of this repository is to create a script that fully automates all aspects of an Instagram Page.
 These include:
- - Finding the Content
+ - Finding the Content - VideoScraper
- - Creation of Content
+ - Creation of Content - CreateReels
- - Marketing the Page
+ - Marketing the Page - FollowBot

 Create Reels
 ------------------